Make Your Kid a Millionaire: Roth IRA for Kids

 Tax laws differ from state to state, so please check your local state tax codes for qualifications and potential tax implications.
 Here is a helpful link to give you an overall idea: Tax Filing Requirements for Children

-We strongly suggest you check with your accountant and/or brokerage firm for more tax reporting and filing details.
-There can be no “blanket” approach as each state tax code differs.
-This is the only “catch” we have in getting started with your child’s Roth IRA.
-Trust that this obstacle is small.
+We strongly suggest that you check with your accountant and/or brokerage firm for more details regarding tax reporting and filing.
+As each state tax code differs there can be no “blanket” approach.
+This is the only “catch” that we have in getting started with your child’s Roth IRA.
+Trust that this obstacle is a small one.
 We’re about to show you.

 Compounding Returns: Starting Early Makes the Difference